pddisense/pdd-server/docs/prolific.md

 * Be using Chrome (or Chromium) as your main Web browser.
 * Be using Google on a daily basis to perform searches.

+Note that we do not require participants to modify their behaviour in any way, just to use these tools as they would normally for two weeks.

 Please follow carefully the instructions until the end.
 It should not take more than 15 minutes.